This post is sponsored by Lee Kum Kee, however all thoughts and opinions are 100% my own.

 After visiting Asian countries, I became a true soy sauce snob.
 Lee Kum Kee is the only brand I buy.
 They have been the leader of authentic, restaurant-quality Asian sauces and condiments for over 100 years making it easy for the home chef to make fabulous food at home.

 Whether you are trying a new recipe, like my Spicy Thai Chicken Pizza, or adding pizzazz to a tried-and-true recipe f your own, Lee Kum Kee is your go-to.
-And now you can submit your recipe to the 130th anniversary recipe contest for a chance to win a cash prize!

 Try topping some of your favorite recipes with Lee Kum Kee Chiu Chili Oil, a chili sauce originating from Chiu Chow, China and prepared with exceptional chilies and garlic for a tasty, spicy sauce perfect for drizzling.